 GeoFEM

-The ERC Starting Project GeoFEM (Geometric Finite Element Methods) investigates discretization of geometric objects with finite elements, connections between finite elements and discrete differential geometry, and applications.
+The ERC Starting Project GeoFEM (Geometric Finite Element Methods) explores the discretization of geometric objects using finite element methods, connections between finite elements and discrete differential geometry, and their applications.

-GeoFEM will host lectures and short courses delivered by visitors, collaborators, and occasionally group members.
-These lectures will have an emphasis on emerging topics and recent advances in finite elements (in a broad sense) for numerical PDEs and Finite Element Exterior Calculus that lack comprehensive documentation, aiming to contribute to broader research contexts, as well as local researchers.
-Some lectures will include online sessions.
+GeoFEM hosts lectures and short courses delivered by visitors, collaborators, and occasionally group members.
+These sessions focus on emerging topics and recent advances in finite element methods (broadly defined) and Finite Element Exterior Calculus, particularly those lacking comprehensive documentation, to contribute to broader research contexts and support local researchers.
+Some lectures offer online participation.
 To attend remotely, please contact kaibo.hu@ed.ac.uk.

 Lectures and Short Courses